AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

 **Manage metadata in bulk from the Metadata report**

-Experience Manager Guides allow you to tag DITA content from the Web editor.You can apply tags on an individual topic or use the bulk tagging feature to apply multiple tags on multiple topics, a DITA map, or on a sub-map.
+Experience Manager Guides allow you to tag DITA content.You can apply tags on an individual topic or use the bulk tagging feature to apply multiple tags on multiple topics, a DITA map, or on a sub-map.
 You can also change the document state of all selected topics to the next possible common document state.

 **Update metadata**